 Pas de Deux has great spectator and audience appeal.
 Making it a tremendous benefit to the promotion of the sport of dressage.

-There is no eligibility requirement for entering and competing in Pas de Deux, but the horse and rider combination must be secure in the execution of all the technical requirements for the level they choose to show.
+The horse and rider combinations should be secure in the execution of all the technical requirements for the level they choose to show.
 The greater the team's command of the required elements, the more successful they are likely to be in timing the choreography to the music.

 It is first necessary to be familiar with the score sheet as well as the rules.
 Because the quality of execution is judged as a whole, the same score sheet is used for all competitive levels from Training through Grand Prix.
 International Pas de Deux competition is under the jurisdiction of the FEI and uses the Freestyle score sheet from the same level.
-The score sheet is available through the USDF.†Once you have chosen the level you wish to compete and have all your information at hand, you are set to go.
+The score sheet is available through the link at the top of this page.
+Once you have chosen the level you wish to compete and have all your information at hand, you are ready to start.

 The technical requirements of each level reflect the training and balance expected in the compulsory tests at that level.
 Technical Execution affects fifty percent of the total score, revealing the need for competence and ease in the execution of the movements.
-In Pas de Deux, the compulsory elements are judged as: Performance as a Pair (spacing, alignment, synchrony), Accuracy and Quality of Execution, and Impulsion and Submission.
+In Pas de Deux, the compulsory elements are judged as: Performance as a Pair (spacing, alignment, synchrony), Technical Execution, Gaits, Impulsion, and Submission.
 Compulsory movements are not scored individually, but are taken as a whole, thus emphasizing the need for solid technical execution.

-Artistic Impression is the remaining fifty percent of the score and is comprised of Harmony Between Horses and Riders, Choreography, and Musicality.
+Artistic Impression is the remaining fifty percent of the score and is comprised of Harmony Between Horses and Riders, Choreography, Music, and Interpretation.

 Choreography includes: balance, creativity, difficulty, and construction (design).
 Pas de Deux offers the opportunity for horses and riders to dance side by side, and or as mirror images, and or in-line as in follow the leader.
 These variations can all be incorporated into the choreography, adding dimension and visual appeal to both judges and spectators.
 Good choreography flows from one movement to the next with the music; utilizing the whole arena, and demonstrating the ease of the side-by-side, mirror images, and in-line variations.